 Everything you need to know about finding a business coach, including what to expect and how much it costs.

-These days it seems like there’s a coach for everything.
-To help clear things up, we’ve put together a complete guide about business coaching for business owners.
-We’ll look at everything you need to know about business coaches, including the differences between certain types and the situations that benefit most from the professional guidance that only a coach can deliver.
+We’ve put together a complete guide about business coaching for small business owners.
+We’ll look at everything you need to know about business coaches, including the differences between certain types and the businesses and situations that benefit most from the professional guidance that only a business coach can deliver.

 The advice is separated into sections to help you navigate to what applies to your situation: